How much does it cost to participate and is it tax deductible?

-If you are being dropped off at the start you should arrive between 6.15 and 6.30.
-There is no parking allowed at the start in Aireys Inlet which is why we encourage parking at the Torquay end and taking advantage of the complimentary bus to Aireys Inlet.
+If you are being dropped off at the start you should arrive between 6:30am and 6:45am.
+There is no parking allowed at the start line in Aireys Inlet which is why we encourage parking at the Torquay end and taking advantage of the complimentary bus to Aireys Inlet.

-- 2 team members do approximately 20km each as a relay
+- Two team members do approximately 20km each as a relay

 - Or any other configuration that excites you!